Author’s royalties and book sales benefit people with developmental and intellectual disabilities through The Trinity Foundation, Joliet, Illinois

-The model is based on the findings of positive psychology best and promising practices, and the benefits resulting from cultivating a positive, high performing work culture.
+The model is based on the findings of positive psychology’s best and promising practices, and the benefits resulting from cultivating a positive, high performing work culture.

-The book benefits family members as well as the professionals who work with people who have developmental and intellectual disabilities including case managers, psychologists, social workers, behavior analysts, special education teachers, direct support staff, or managers and administrators working to support people through schools and other provider organizations.
+The book benefits family members as well as the professionals who work with people who have developmental and intellectual disabilities including case managers, psychologists, social workers, behavior analysts, special education teachers, direct support staff, and managers and administrators who support people through schools and other provider organizations.

 Thousands of people with disabilities are living a better life today because of person-centered planning.

 A New Plan is a must-read for everyone committed to helping others live their best possible life.